redhat-openstack/openstack-puppet-modules/README.md

 ### What cassandra affects

 * Installs the Cassandra package (default **dsc21**).
+* Configures settings in */etc/cassandra/default.conf/cassandra.yaml*.
-* Ensures that the Cassandra service is enabled and running.
+* Optionally insures that the Cassandra service is enabled and running.
 * Optionally installs the Cassandra support tools (e.g. cassandra21-tools).
 * Optionally configures a Yum repository to install the Cassandra packages from.
 * Optionally installs a JRE/JDK package (e.g. java-1.7.0-openjdk).
-* Configures settings in */etc/cassandra/default.conf/cassandra.yaml*.

 ### Beginning with cassandra